imperva/stepping/README.md

 # SteppingLauncher
-SteepingLauncher is a new Stepping wrapper that enables enhanced capabilities related to Stepping initialization.
+SteppingLauncher is a new Stepping wrapper that enables enhanced capabilities related to Stepping initialization.
 Till version 3.9.1 Stepping exposed a single initialization API:

 ```java